Aarav-111/Humanoid-Operating-System/README.md

 The navigation system uses a top-down visual feedback loop.

-The LLM functions as an experienced driver by interpreting a bird’s-eye camera feed:
+The LLM functions as an experienced driver by interpreting a bird’s-eye camera feed.

-- Red Circle: robot’s current position
-- Black Arrow: forward-facing orientation

 Based on this visual context, the system issues precise movement commands.